Skip to main content

 Use Tracking to Support Evidence and Triage

-Mailock's message tracking helps you confirm delivery and access signals.
+Mailock's Message Tracker helps you confirm delivery and access signals.

-That supports control assurance, and it helps teams respond faster when an issue is reported.
+That supports control assurance through audit trails that cover message activity, and it helps teams respond faster when an issue is reported.

 Revoke Access to Contain a Mistake

-If a message is misdirected, Mailock’s revoke capability provides a practical containment step.
+If a message is misdirected, Mailock's Message Revoke capability provides a practical containment step.

 It helps reduce further access while you follow your incident playbook and decide next actions.